Compression and Conditional Emulation of Climate Model Output: Discussion

 {\it Storing Numbers at a Fixed Precision}: The original data are stored as single precision floating point numbers.
 In calculating the compression ratios, we have assumed throughout that all parameters and Fourier coefficients are stored at the same precision, and that the frequency-location pairs are stored as an increasing sequence of integers to allow for delta encoding.
 Traditional compression algorithms make heavy use of storing different parts of the datasets at different precisions.
 We think that these ideas could certainly be applied to the present problem in conjunction with our proposed geostatistical compression methods, but we leave that problem for future work.

 11pt

 {\it Polar Regions}: The original data are reported on a regular latitude/longitude grid, which means that the original data devote a disproportionate amount of storage to the polar regions.
-An attractive feature of our methods is that the polar regions are treated in a natural fashion by the SPDE model, and our method for choosing the frequency-location pairs naturally avoids selecting too many locations near the poles.
+An attractive feature of our methods is that the polar regions are treated in a natural fashion by the SPDE model, and our method for choosing the Fourier coefficients avoids selecting too many near the poles.
 Further, the SPDE mesh can be easily adapted to non-regular grids in latitude and longitude.

 11pt